 |I'll admit I've fantasized about being a professional Muay Thai kickboxer.
 I have succumbed to the fad of Mixed Martial Arts, or MMA to those of us in the know.
 But then again I’ve always enjoyed combat sports and using my legs.
 It’s the best of two worlds, exercise and kickass protection.

-As I smiled pleasantly, welcomed him to the restaurant (he told me it was his first time, I tried not to make it obvious that I definitely knew how many times he had walked through my doors), and took his drink order I tried not to notice the way he assessed my physique appraisingly.
-His smile widening on his journey from my business heels back to my face.
+As I smiled pleasantly, welcomed him to the restaurant (he told me it was his first time, I tried not to make it obvious that I definitely knew how many times he had walked through my doors, and took his drink order.
+I tried not to notice the way he assessed my physique appraisingly.
+His smile widened on his journey from my business heels back to my face.

 Image credit: ClipartOf

 © Copyright 2012 A*Mandela*Faith (UN: afaith at Writing.Com).

 A*Mandela*Faith has granted Writing.Com, its affiliates and syndicates non-exclusive rights to display this work.

 |Log In To Leave Feedback|